wo-language/wo/dev.md

 maybe `?`.

 and possibly remove (ignore):
-`iota`, `range`
+`iota`, `range`, `any`

-however, I would actually keep these, as it should compile both Go and Wo, and they share the same type specifications.
+however, I would actually keep these as tokens, as it should compile in both Go and Wo, and they share the same type specifications.
-This would also allow errors like "Wo doesn't use the range syntax, try : " for example.
+This would also better allow errors like "Wo doesn't use the range syntax, try : " for example.

 other: